Cyber Security and Your Business

 WHAT DID WE WIN?

-We won $20k worth of marketing support from Insurance Business.
+We won $20k worth of marketing support from Insurance Business. the huge novelty cheque pictured was presented by Eoghan Trehy, National Head of Insurance Broking, Macquarie Bank.
 Thanks, Insurance Business, this is a great prize for a B2B insurance business and will connect us further with the insurance brokers that we serve.

 ENCOURAGEMENT FOR OTHER STARTUPS?